Little Sutton, Chiswick: Little Sutton

 Little Sutton was never more than a small hamlet without a church; by 1703 there were some almshouses, and there appears to have been an inn named the Queen's Head, documented in 1722 and 1862 (if they were the same building).
 It was simply named Sutton in 1181; this developed into "Sutton Chiswick" or "Sutton by Chiswick" in the 14th and 15th centuries; "Sutton Beauregard" in the 1450s, for the view south over the river to the Surrey hills when the manor (later called Sutton Court) belonged to the Crown; and finally Little Sutton by 1590.
 By 1801 there were 14 houses in Little Sutton.
 One building, the 1676 Little Sutton Cottage, survives on Sutton Lane South, facing the main A4 dual carriageway; it is now Grade II listed.
-The village inn, the Queen's Head, now called the Hole in the Wall, is on Sutton Lane North, just across the A4.
-The building, much altered in 1925, dates from 1676.
+The village inn, the Queen's Head, is on Sutton Lane North, just across the A4.
+The building dates from 1676.
+It was a pub named The Queen's Head in 1722; the pub architect Nowell Parr rebuilt it in 1925 in Brewer's Tudor style as The Hole in the Wall; after various name changes it was again The Hole in the Wall in 2024, but closed suddenly in June 2026.